 In this book, I introduce readers to ReactiveCocoa, an FRP framework for Objective-C. The book first covers the philosophy of functional programming, then guides readers into real code examples.
 ReactiveCocoa is used through the remainder of the book guides readers through implementing real-world use of FRP.
 Finally, we discuss Model View ViewModel, a way to structure code with FRP that increases testability and code reuse.

 I’ve worked with Addison-Wesley to publish two editions of this book to date, which describe in complete detail how to effectively use collection views in iOS applications to build unique, immersive experiences.
 Unlike many technical books, mine covers the how and the why of using this technology.
+More details available.

 In addition to writing books for iOS developers, I sometimes provide technical review for other books.
 I’ve collaborated on the following books: